Target (observed) data#

 578

-Here, the unit of observation is a date and location pair.
-That is, for each date and location there is a single observed value.
-In settings where a hub is working with multiple observed targets at each time point (e.g., cases, hospitalizations, and deaths), the values of those targets will be part of the unit of observation, with a column such as target indicating what quantity is reported in each row.
+Here, the unit of observation is a target_end_date and location pair.
+That is, for each target_end_date and location, there is a single observed value.
+In settings where a hub is working with multiple observed targets at each time point (e.g., cases, hospitalizations, and deaths), the values of those targets will be part of the unit of observation, with a column such as target, indicating what quantity is reported in each row.

 Time series data with target data included in the unit of observation#